hl723/nf-gatk/README.md

    1. advice.txt - file containing information that would have been very useful to me when developing this pipeline.
 Hopefully this can benefit future interns in some way.
    2. nextflow - the nextflow executable.
    3. nextflow.config - configuration file for running workflows on grace/farnam clusters via Slurm.
-   4. old_work - directory containing all intermediate files and final pipeline output for the sfBacteria dataset..
-   5. sequence.nf - main Nextflow script.
+   4. sequence.nf - main Nextflow script.
-   6. sfBacteria - dataset containing the raw reads (fastq files) and the reference genome.
+   5. sfBacteria - dataset containing the raw reads (fastq files) and the reference genome.
-   7. sfBacteria_copy - just a copy of the dataset.
+      - (not located here)

 ## Usage: